 A survey and successive pilot excavations conducted during 2012-2014 by the Scientific Research Center for Historical and Cultural Heritage in Gorhayk, Syunik province, Armenia, yielded a significant assemblage of knapped obsidian artifacts.
-The artifacts were spread over a ca 40km^2 area on a plateau, at an elevation of 2200-2400 masl.
+The artifacts were spread over a ca 40km2 area on a plateau, at an elevation of 2200-2400 masl.
 These include handaxes varying in size and shape, Quina scrapers, and Levallois items and blades.
 A subsequent small scale, targeted excavation, conducted by a joint Armenian-American expedition, yielded an assemblage of similar typo-technological composition.
 The majority of the artifacts were found in a paleosol immediately below a very thin layer of topsoil, but some were recovered on top and within the regolith overlaying the basalt bedrock.
 The physical condition of the artifacts and numerous chips suggest that the items have not been moved over a long distance.
-The bedrock has been dated using 40Ar/39Ar geochronology to 662±6.8 Ka(2 σ).
+The bedrock has been dated using 40Ar/39Ar geochronology to 662±6.8 Ka (2\sigma).
 Preliminary Obsidian Hydration Dating (OHD) based on several non-diagnostic flakes recovered from different strata provided two separate sets of readings, one ranging from ca. 122-134 Ka, and the other greater than 200 Ka.
-While OHD clearly indicates that the area has been exploited through the Middle Paleolithic, the techno-typological composition of the assemblage from Nor Geghi 1 (Adler et al. 2014), located 200km northwest of Gorhayk, allows contemplating the possibility of a locally developed Lower-Middle Paleolithic transition.
+While OHD clearly indicates that the area has been exploited through the Middle Paleolithic, the techno-typological composition of the assemblage shows that its origin may go back as early as the late Lower Paleolithic.
+Moreover, the techno-typological similarity with the assemblage from Nor Geghi 1 (Adler et al. 2014), located 200km northwest of Gorhayk, allows contemplating the possibility of a locally developed Lower-Middle Paleolithic transition.
 Future studies incorporating a more detailed survey of the Syunik plateau and adjacent areas, together with investigation of the obsidian sources and caves noticed during the original survey, will shed more light on technological adaptations of early humans exploiting the area.